bmatheny/dotfiles/README.md

 Please note all the usual caveats about trusting code from a remote location.

+# Basic customization

+For day to day tweaks and adjustments, these are the locations to put things.

+## Packages

+Be sure to put new packages to be installed in `~/.config/bmatheny/Brewfile` and any new ruby gems to be installed in `~/.config/bmatheny/Gemfile`.
+These will be part of a small number of files that will be managed outside of the repository.

+## vim

+* Plugins
+    * After you add or update plugins, although automated, you may want to run the following command in your shell: `vim -es -u ~/.vimrc -i NONE -c "PlugInstall" -c "qa"`
+    * Adding new plugins should be done in...
+* Scripts/customizations

+## zsh

+Put customizations in `~/.config/zsh/before` or `~/.config/zsh/after`.
+These will be sourced before and after other dotfiles included with this project.

-# Customization
+# Chezmoi Customization

 This project uses chezmoi for dotfiles management.
 As such I try to follow chezmoi conventions.

-The configuration template (`.chezmoi.toml.tmpl`) should get copied into `~/.config/chezmoi/chezmoi.toml` where you can fill out configuration values.
-Things should work if you do nothing.
+The configuration template (`.chezmoi.toml.tmpl`) will get expanded when you first initialize the repository and put in `~/.config/chezmoi/chezmoi.toml` where you can fill out configuration values.
+Things should work if you do nothing (besides git name/email being wrong).
 Intent of variables are outlined below.

 ## environment variables